-Responsible in Division Tasks Status Next steps additional amendments and requested the secretariat to publish it as an e-publication.
-At its eighty-fourth session, ITC endorsed the request by WP.15 that an electronic version of the revised Road Map be published and made available on the ECE website.
-The electronic version of the revised Road Map was published in English, French and Russian and made available on the ECE website in [October 2022].
-WP.15 will continue its collaboration with WP.1 and WP.29 for ensuring consistency between specific legal instruments.
-At its 117th session, SC.1 agreed to begin a review of the eleven legal instruments which it administers at its next session, and requested the secretariat to prepare a presentation or document to facilitate a discussion.
-5.2 Amend ITC ToR Please see information under the task ITC secretariat (by 2020) 5.3 Amend the legal ADR Agreement: "European" removed Identify legal instruments WPs/ACs instruments with from the title of agreement.
-Although whose geographical or secretaries the Agreement was already open for procedural barriers could be geographical and procedural accession by all UN Member States, it removed for opening up the barriers (by 2025) is understood that this amendment may instrument to global facilitate accession from those for accession and include into which the reference "European" could the action plans. be perceived as an obstacle.
+Responsible in Division Tasks Status Next steps ECA (118th session) to provide information on their equivalent regional agreements as part of its practice of being informed on regional good practices and their potential relevance to the agreement.
+At its 86th session, WP.1 decide to seek collaboration with WP.5 and WP.6 on ensuring consistency between specific legal instruments.
+5.2 Amend ITC ToR Please see information under the task ITC secretariat 4.3 (by 2020) 5.3 ADR Agreement: "European" removed WPs/ACs Amend the legal Identify legal instruments instruments with from the title of agreement.
+Although whose geographical or secretaries geographical and the Agreement was already open for procedural barriers could be procedural accession by all UN Member States, it removed for opening up the barriers (by 2025) is understood that this amendment may instrument to global facilitate accession from those for accession and include into which the reference "European" could the action plans. be perceived as an obstacle.
 This amendment entered into force on 1 January 2021.
 1997 Vehicle Periodic Inspection Agreement: reference to "Europe" removed from the preamble of the Agreement through a 2019 amendment so as to underpin the global scope of this Agreement.
 WP.1 has already informally rejected the changes to eligibility provisions in the "European Supplements" to both 1968 Conventions.
 Nevertheless, prior to 2025, WP.1 will undertake further discussions concerning amending final clauses in those and other legal instruments.
 At its 116th session, SC.1 expressed support for, and encouraged, a contracting party to the European Agreement concerning the Work of Crews of Vehicles Engaged in International Road Transport (AETR) to formally submit an amendment proposal to amend article 14 in order to open up the agreement globally.
 An amendment proposal has yet to be submitted.
 SC.1 and its Group of Experts on AETR will continue to raise this matter at their sessions until a contracting party steps forward to submit such.

-SC.1 has commenced discussions to consider whether it would be appropriate to open the European Agreement on Main International Traffic Arteries (AGR) to accession by non-ECE member States.
-To facilitate further discussion at SC.1's 117th session, the secretariat will invite representatives of other UN regional commissions to provide information on their equivalent regional agreements.
-To facilitate further discussion at SC.1's 117th session, at SC.1's request, the secretariat will invited representatives of other UN regional commissions to provide information on their equivalent regional agreements UNESCAP to present on the Intergovernmental Agreement on the Asian Highway Network at SC.1's 117th session.
+At its 114th session (October 2019), consider whether it would be appropriate to open the European Agreement on Main International Traffic Arteries (AGR) to accession by non-ECE member States.
+At its 118th session (October 2023), SC.1 decided to defer making a decision until its next session.
+The Working Party requested the secretariat to provide information at the next session on the interest expressed by non-ECE member States to accede to AGR (if any).
+To facilitate further discussion, at SC.1's request, the secretariat invited UNESCAP to present on the Intergovernmental Agreement on the Asian Highway Network at SC.1's 117th session.
 SC.1 appreciated the presentation and requested the secretariat to invite other United Nations regional commissions to present on other regional agreements at its next session.
-The Chair also reminded SC.1 participants to consult their capitals on whether it would be appropriate to open AGR to accession by non-ECE member States.
+The Chair also reminded SC.1 participants to consult their capitals on whether it would be appropriate to open AGR to accession by non ECE member States.